-Head coach Chip Kelly confirmed the news Wednesday morning at his news conference, after Foles sat out last week with a concussion.
+Head coach Chip Kelly confirmed the news Wednesday morning at his press conference, after Foles sat out last week with a concussion.

 Matt Barkley, who struggled mightily in relief of Vick on Sunday, will back up Foles.
 That could mean that James Casey, a little-utilized tight end/H-back, will again be the Eagles' emergency quarterback if it gets to that.

 It's easy to shrug at the move based on Foles' horrific performance in the Week Seven start against the Dallas Cowboys, but he was progressing as a passer up to that point, throwing six touchdowns in his previous three games, only one of which he started.

 Plus, this was clearly the most attractive option this week.
 The more the Eagles shuffle quarterbacks and the more they vacillate in their performance, the more fuel is poured on the fire of Kelly seeking different quarterbacks next season.

 The Eagles are 3-5 and actually might be glad to go on the road.
 They are 0-4 at home, but 3-1 at other teams' venues.
 Foles' two career victories as a starter were both on the road — albeit both at the Tampa Bay Buccaneers.